Natural patterns and human responses in Daniel Minter’s Universe of Freedom Making

 Marine scenes and aquatic motifs— symbolic boat imagery, Malaga Island figures evoking Yoruban figures who govern waters, and cowries and other shells—constitute an African-influenced, marine sensibility in his work.
 Maine’s Malaga Island was once home to a mixed-race community, including many African Americans, from the mid-1800s until they were forcibly removed in 1912.

-Minter is currently working on a book that features his work in dialogue with the work of historian/anthropologist Rachel Elizabeth Harding.
+Minter is working on a book that features his work in dialogue with the work of comparative religion scholar Rachel Elizabeth Harding.
 At one point during their long, cross-fertilizing collaboration and friendship, Harding wrote that Minter is concerned about “the commodification of Black bodies and Black productivity at the founding of the modern world – and how slavery, and the persistence of Black fungibility has provided the reigning paradigm for capitalism into the 21st century; using up everything and everybody until there is nothing left.
 And then using the carcass.”

-Harding added that Minter’s magical operandi reveal “those vital, transformative modes of being, that are cultivated over generations and that carry an-other meaning of the possible (an afrofuturist vision) at their heart.
+Harding added that Minter’s magical methods reveal “those vital, transformative modes of being, that are cultivated over generations and that carry an-other meaning of the possible (an afrofuturist vision) at their heart.
 Minter’s art is the labor of tender excavation, unearthing the wisdom buried in the culture – sometimes deep in the terrain of memory, sometimes flat-footed in plain sight all around us.” ( Quote from “Quantum Exchange: The Diasporic Art of Daniel Minter” by Rachel Harding in Rethinking Marxism, 33:1, pp. 30-51 (2021).

 Another project involves illustrating themes they have discussed.
 “I've realized that within my work, there are consistent elements: the human body or figure, which I often use as a metaphor; the representation of spirit through color and line; and the use of metaphor,” says Minter.